Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 # 33 Graphical (GUI) modules

 In § 31 we used OpenGL (through the modules _SDL_ and _GL_) to draw a simple screen and change its title.
-Here are other modules from the compiler distribution that are used for graphics displaying.
+Here we discuss other modules from the compiler distribution that are used for graphics displaying.
+At the present time, Jai has bindings in the distribution for D3D12, Vulcan and OpenGL, and an untested Metal module.
 OpenGL is platform-independent, so we first need a library that can do all the operation-system specific work and give us a window and an OpenGL context to render in.
 Some of the more popular libraries that do this are GLUT, SDL, SFML and GLFW.

 ## 33.1 The _GLFW_ module
 [GLFW](https://www.glfw.org/) is an open source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
 It provides a simple API for creating an OpenGL context, creating windows, contexts and surfaces and receiving user input and events.